ingorohlfing/QCArobust/README.md

 (such as *A* and *C* if a conjunction in a model is *AC*).

-## Installing the package
+## Installation
-As of now, the package has to be installed from Github.
+As of now, the development version of the package has to be installed from Github.

 ``` r
 devtools::install_github("AyjerenR/QCArobust")
 ```

-## Using QCArobust
--- to be added --
+For instructions on how to use the package, please the vignettes and short examples in the documentation of the functions.